fedelopez/spring-react-pagination/README.md

 ### CSSing

-Update the `App.css with the following:
+Replace the contents of the file `App.css` with the following:

 ```css
 .app {